-A panel, comprising Dr. Sarah Parry, an independent expert, and a young person, will discuss the research and its implications.
-This discussion will be facilitated by Andre Tomlin (@Mental_Elf) who will also be posing the questions you post live online.
+A panel, comprising Dr. Sarah Parry, an independent expert Dr. Emmanuelle Peters, Reader of Clinical Psychology, KCL, young person with experience Rebecca Burns, and Douglas Badenoch, Information Scientist, discussed the research and its implications.
+This discussion was be facilitated by Andre Tomlin (@Mental_Elf).

 Dr. Sarah Parry is a Clinical Psychologist and Practice Fellow with experience of working in a range of NHS and private sector organisations.
 Sarah principally works in the field of trauma and children’s mental health.
 Research interests include therapeutic uses of formulation and the therapeutic utility of compassion for clients and practitioners alike.
 Sarah and her colleagues also explore how interpersonal trauma can impact aspects of people’s lives, and how adults and young people develop coping strategies in response to traumatic experiences.
 Sarah’s research has been published in a range of peer-reviewed journals, including the Journal of Children’s Services, the Journal of Child Sexual Abuse, and the Journal of Trauma and Dissociation.
 Biog via Manchester Metropolitan University